Join us to learn German with the experts!

 German course descriptions

-This Beginners course which focuses on both the spoken and written language aims to equip students with the skills needed for everyday situations in a German-speaking environment.
-Students will, for example, learn how to introduce themselves and others, shop for and order food and drink, make travel arrangements, discuss the daily routine, ask questions and express opinions, and will acquire a good basic vocabulary.
+This 20-week Beginners course which focuses on both the spoken and written language aims to equip students with the skills needed for everyday situations in a German-speaking environment.
+Students will, for example, learn how to introduce themselves and others, shop for and order food and drink, discuss daily routine, ask questions and express opinions, and will acquire a good basic vocabulary.
+This course is for absolute beginners.

-The course aims to include the basic structures of German, for example the present and past tenses of the verb and the declension of nouns and pronouns.
+The course aims to include the basic structures of German, for example the present and past tenses of the verb, some cases, prepositions, word order and the declension of nouns and pronouns.

 Following a revision of the very basics, students will learn to talk about themselves and their homes in greater detail, to order food and drink in a café and/or restaurant, to describe their work environment, to ask for/give directions, to talk about sightseeing and holiday, to communicate in various shopping situations and talk about health.